Payalsahb20220/Hack36_repo/README.md

 # iit mandi
-steps to run this repo are as follow simply clone and ten open index.html i ur chrome
+steps to run this repo are as follow simply clone and then open index.html in ur chrome browser